danielberkompas/mithril_blog/README.md

 ## Architecture

-Blog uses the Blog code organization conventions.
+Blog uses the Mithril code organization conventions.

 - `apps/blog` contains the business logic for the application.
   See its README and docs for details on its public API.

-TODO: describe other apps
+- `apps/blog_api` provides a GraphQL API.
+- `apps/blog_web` contains a simple Phoenix application, which mounts the GraphQL API from `apps/blog_api`.